 - Positive Tool Offsets can be measured offline on a pre-setter and then tools can be quickly loaded into the machine without the need to tough off each tool on the machine individually.

-- In addition to offline pre-setters most tool tough-off probes also operate in Gage Line system
+- In addition to offline pre-setters, most tool tough-off probes also operate in the Gage Line system

 Cons of Gage Line offsets:

 - Can be less practical on machines without tool pre-setters

 - You are forced to operate with large negative Z Work Offset values

 - If your tool pre-setter goes down (who never had a dead battery?) you will have a hard time trying to touch off your tools the alternative way.

 In summary.
 Positive or Gage Line Tool Offsets are practical on modestly to highly standardized/automated machining environment.